jrmsweitzer/PageObjectFrameworkCSharp/README.md

 such), as well as test runs and their results (pass/fail).
 The default location is C:/Selenium/Logs, but can be changed in App.config, with the logDirectory value.
 You can also turn off the action logging with the logAllActions value.
+The test suite also takes screenshots of the browser when the test finishes, so you can see where it passed/failed.
+The default location of that is C:\Selenium\Results\Screenshots\, but again, can be edited in App.Config.

 The WindowHandler is also a custom creation of mine.
 Its purpose is to help you